 Preparing for the weather conditions.
 How many inexperienced truckers got stuck in Winter Storm Diego because they were unprepared for snow and ice?
 Even in areas that don’t usually see much winter weather, a semi-truck should be “equipped with necessary supplies and outfitted for all driving conditions.”

-Even when bad weather is a factor, it’s possible for a truck driver to avoid a winter storm crash.
+Even when bad weather is a factor, it’s possible for truck drivers to avoid a semi truck crashes in snow.
 Know the type of weather you are likely to encounter, be prepared and responsible for your actions.

 Most crashes are preventable.